2020 Federal Standard of Excellence

 - HUD’s funding of public housing is being radically shifted through the evidence-based Rental Assistance Demonstration (RAD), which enables accessing private capital to address the $26 billion backlog of capital needs funding.
-Based on demonstrated success of RAD, for FY19 HUD proposed removing the cap on the number of public housing developments to be converted to Section 8 contracts.
+Based on demonstrated success of RAD, for FY20 HUD proposed to transfer $95 million from the Operating Fund and Capital Fund to the Tenant-Based Rental Assistance fund to support RAD conversions.
+For FY21 HUD is proposing to remove the cap on the number of public housing developments to be converted to Section 8 contracts.
+HUD is beginning to evaluate RAD’s impacts on children.
 HUD is also conducting a Rent Reform demonstration and a Moving To Work (MTW) demonstration to test efficiencies of changing rent rules and effects on tenant outcomes.

 - Evidence-building is central to HUD’s funding approach through the use of prospective program demonstrations.
 These include the Public Housing Operating Fund’s Rental Assistance Demonstration (RAD), the Public Housing Capital Grants’ Rent Reform demonstration, and the Housing Choice Voucher program’s Moving To Work (MTW) demonstration grants.
 As Congress moved to expand MTW flexibilities to additional public housing authorities (PHAs), HUD sought authority to randomly assign cohorts of PHAs to provide ability to rigorously test specific program innovations.